 4. We Turn on Each Other for Their Attention

-One of the most overlooked ways we center men isn’t just in how we sacrfice ourselves to please them—it’s in how we treat other women.
+One of the most overlooked ways we center men isn’t just in how we sacrifice ourselves to please them—it’s in how we treat other women like rivals for the prize of male attention.

 But think about it…